 Women love pork knuckles since the collagen in them can add more nutrients and smoothen their skin.
 Moreover, the warm feature in ginger supports blood circulation in their body.
 Therefore, if you are not pregnant yet still want to take in these benefits, don’t miss this food.

 Another Dim Sum dish I am excited to introduce is Steamed Meatball.
-Meatball appeared for the centuries from the Tang and Song Dynasties.
+Meatballs appeared for centuries from the Tang and Song Dynasties.
 The Muslims were the first chefs to prepare this dish.

 The cooks use tofu skin or peas to level up the meatball.
 You can enjoy this Hong Kong dish in your lunch.
 And don’t forget to drizzle some Worcestershire sauce.